Devconeta/CONSUMABLE/README.md

 # Consumable

-Consumables are a new way to interact with Smart Contracts, secure and front-running-resistant secrets that can be consumed/exchanged against Smart Contracts for execution, in a safe and privacy-enhancing manner.
+Consumables are a new way to interact with Smart Contracts, unlocking secure and front-running-resistant secrets that can be consumed/exchanged against Smart Contracts as authentication, in a safe and privacy-enhancing manner.

+ _Winner of General track at Ethereum Argentina LevelUp Hackathon 2024_ :trophy: &nbsp;

+### The Ethereum Argentina Level Funding Round for building is here

+**_Votes are being received now:_** https://www.drips.network/app/drip-lists/0270e337-047d-46a0-a55a-99d6030c285e &nbsp;

+If you believe Consumable provides enough value to the community as open-source infraestructure, please consider voting us to continue building and improving it!.
+We are fully commited to use any funding as development making Consumable a production-ready tool for any project.
+Check our roadmap below!

 ## Motivation